anewstead/anewstead.react/README.md

 # anewstead-react

+**Website**:
 [https://anewstead-react.netlify.app/](https://anewstead-react.netlify.app/)

+**Storybook**:
 [https://anewstead-react-sb.netlify.app/](https://anewstead-react-sb.netlify.app/)

 Portfolio site to show some of the projects I've worked on.
-I often use this space to try out different coding methods/libraries.
-It has gone through many iterations with the design delibratly changing very little as
+It has gone through many iterations using different coding methods/libraries
+with the design delibratly changing very little as
 it serves to ensure I recreate the same thing with different technologies.